Little 'Tinker: Plot

 Then, a big female rabbit goes to B.O., grabs him and wants to kiss him.
 But even she runs from his smell and tosses B.O. into a trash can and hides herself in a rabbit hole, which moves as she flees.

 The next chapter of book says "Swoon 'em!"
 B.O. then gets a Frank Sinatra suit and pours water on it to shrink it to fit him.
-Then, B.O.-Sinatra sings "Rhapsody in Pew" (really "All or Nothing at All", sung by Bill Roberts).
+Then, B.O.-Sinatra sings "Rhapsody in Pew" (really "All or Nothing at All", sung and impersonated by Bill Roberts).
 All the females in the forest run to hear B.O.'s singing.
 All of them swoon, and even an old female rabbit jumps in the air and yells "FRANKIE!"
 B.O. continues to sing with more gags and then ends as all the females jump on him.
 But then they all run out, having detected his smell.

 Despairing, B.O. then attempts suicide by drinking a bottle of poison because no one loves him.
 But Cupid stops him and shows the last piece of advice: camouflage!
 B.O. then sees a pretty fox and disguises himself as a male fox.
 B.O. whistles to the fox.
 The fox likes B.O. and she kisses him.
 B.O. is excited and then walks with the fox on a trunk lying horizontally above the river.
 B.O. and the fox then lose their balance and fall into the river.
 Downcast, B.O. thinks that now the fox will run away from him, as the paint has washed out.
 But the "fox" is really a painted skunk too, as is revealed when paint washes out of her fur.

 Now aware that they are both skunks, they kiss longingly.
 Iris out, and B.O. throws the advice book out of the scene.